 Manufacturers can sell directly anywhere within the state, including selling online and shipping products within the state.

 Farmers that sell at least $2,500 of agricultural products per year can also use the Farm Home Food Manufacturer law, which has no sales limit and allows other types of products.

 If you sell at least $2,500 of agricultural products per year, you can use the Farm Home Food Manufacturer law, which allows all types of nonperishable foods.

-Pets must be kept out of the kitchen at all times, even when not preparing food.
+Your pets must ALWAYS be kept out of your kitchen and other food prep areas (even when not preparing food).